phoenixframework/phoenix/guides/authentication/mix_phx_gen_auth.md

 # mix phx.gen.auth

 The `mix phx.gen.auth` command generates a flexible, pre-built authentication system into your Phoenix app.
-This simple generator allows you to quickly move past the task of adding authentication to your codebase and stay focused on the real-world problem your application is trying to solve.
+This generator allows you to quickly move past the task of adding authentication to your codebase and stay focused on the real-world problem your application is trying to solve.

 ## Getting started

+> Before running this command, consider committing your work as it generates multiple files.

 Let's start by running the following command from the root of our app (or `apps/my_app_web` in an umbrella app):